-“Change in Tax Law” shall mean any proposed or final rulemaking published by a taxing authority, or a final decision of a court of competent jurisdiction, after the date hereof (regardless of whether such rulemaking or final decision is made with respect to a party to the Agreement), or the enactment, promulgation, execution, or ratification of, or any change in or amendment to, any law or regulation (or the application or interpretation of any law, as determined by a court or as determined by the opinion of independent counsel mutually acceptable to Party A and Party B) after the date hereof.

-“Collateral Annex” shall mean the Annex A attached to this Agreement and made a part hereof.
-The Collateral Annex shall prevail in the event of any inconsistency between it and the provisions of any agreement, annex or schedule relating to the requirements for the delivery and maintenance of Performance Assurance that is part of any Confirmation.“Contract” shall mean collectively all Confirmations, this Agreement (together with all exhibits and annexes) and all Credit Support Documents required by or provided pursuant to this Agreement.

 “Costs” shall mean, with respect to a party, brokerage fees, commissions and other similar transaction costs and expenses reasonably incurred by such a party either in terminating any arrangement pursuant to which it has hedged its obligations or entering into new arrangements which replace a terminated Transaction.

-“Credit Support Documents” shall mean any Guarantee, letter of credit, security agreement, the Collateral Annex, and any other credit support document required by, or provided pursuant to, the Contract.specified.
+“Credit Support Documents” shall mean any agreement or instrument that is specified as such in this Agreement.

+Credit Support Provider” has the meaning specified in the Schedule.

 “Determination Period” shall mean each period specified as such in the Confirmation from and including the first date specified as being included in such period to and including the last date specified as being included in such period.
 If such period is a calendar month, the period commences on the first day of the month and it ends on the last day of the month.

+[“European” means a style of Option pursuant to which the right(s) granted are exercisable only on the one day designated as the Exercise Period in the Confirmation, if any.]

-“Event of Change” shall mean the enactment, promulgation, execution, or ratification of, or any change in or amendment to, any law, rule, or regulation (or the application or interpretation of any law, rule, or regulation) that occurs after the Trade Date of a Transaction which would result in the performance of any obligation of either of the parties or its Guarantor, if any, under the Contract being unlawful.
+“Event of Change” shall mean the enactment, promulgation, execution, or ratification of, or any change in or amendment to, any law, rule, or regulation (or the application or interpretation of any law, rule, or regulation) that occurs after the Trade Date of a Transaction which would result in (a) the imposition of a withholding tax in a material amount by any government or taxing authority upon the making of payments (other than payments of interest) hereunder by either of the parties with respect to such Transaction; or (b) the performance of any obligation of either of the parties or its Credit Support Provider, if any, under the Agreement being unlawful.

 “Fixed Amount” shall mean an amount equal to the product of (a) the Notional Quantity per Determination Period multiplied by (b) the Fixed Price, or as otherwise provided in the Confirmation.